Point source identification in non-linear advection-diffusion-reaction systems: Non-linear advection-reaction-diffusion system with point sources

 The problem of choosing the number and positions of measurements has two aspects to it: \begin{enumerate} \item Initial placement of measurements before any data is available. \item Adding more measurements to the existing setup based on the estimate of source locations obtained from the data already measured. \end{enumerate}

-To formulate a strategy of adaptive measurement placement we study how the measurement positions affect the estimates of source location in case of a single source.
-Such strategy may not be optimal, because it does not take into account the interactions between multiple sources, but it allows us to come up with an easy set of rules that can be applied if adding new measurements is relatively inexpensive.
+To formulate a strategy of adaptive measurement placement we study how measurement positions affect the estimates of source location in the case of a single source.
+Such strategy may not be optimal, because it does not take into account the interactions between multiple sources, but it allows us to come up with a simple set of rules that can be applied if adding new measurements is relatively inexpensive.
 As we see in the numerical experiments in Section \ref{sec:idmultiadap} such a strategy indeed proves itself useful in the case of multiple sources.

 We first consider the simplest case of identifying a single source with a known intensity.
 Equations (\ref{eqn:adjvector}) then become $\boldsymbol V(\boldsymbol y) = \boldsymbol d / \boldsymbol a$, with both $\boldsymbol d$ and $\boldsymbol a$ scalars.
 Thus, the source is located at the intersection of level sets of the components of $\boldsymbol V(\boldsymbol y)$ corresponding to the value $\boldsymbol d / \boldsymbol a$.
 The level sets are closed curves relative to the domain $\Omega$, which is a consequence of comparison results for parabolic equations.
 There exists an analogy to the process of \emph{triangulation} in radar detection, where the corresponding curves are circles.
 The analogy is exact for a linear diffusion equation in $\mathbb{R}^2$, for which the level set curves are circles too.
 To illustrate this analogy numerically we consider a problem with one source and three measurements in two dimensions (the detailed description of the system is given in Section \ref{sec:threesystem}).
 Let us introduce the indicator functions of $C$-neighborhoods of $\boldsymbol d / \boldsymbol a$ level sets